Xevious202/DCCOR_Anki/README.md

-#### _This is a Work in Progress a/o June 2021_
+#### _This is a Work in Progress a/o Feb 2024_

-This is an Anki deck made to help anyone study for the Cisco DevNet Associate Exam.
+This is an Anki deck made to help anyone study for the Cisco DCCOR Exam.

 ## Prerequisites
 - Install Anki Desktop